NNPDF/nnpdf/doc/sphinx/source/n3fit/hyperopt.rst

 While this method is much more robust that the previously used "test set" (which is similar to doing the limit :math:`k\rightarrow 1`) we can still find overfitting configurations.
-For instance, if one of the metrics give a much more complicated network structure, overfitting is expected.
-Here's an example where, after 10000 hyperparameter trials the network structure had an order of magnitude more free parameters for the average method:
+For instance, if one of the metrics gives a much more complicated network structure, overfitting is expected.
+Here's an example where, after 10000 hyperparameter trials, the network structure had an order of magnitude more free parameters for the average method:
 [`best avg overlearned <https://vp.nnpdf.science/AQpgs2SyRbGlNqSnWWvMJw==>`_].